TemporalEdu/branding-and-assets/README.md

 # branding-and-assets
-svgs and pngs of all our logos. subject to change at any time.
+svgs and pngs of all our logos. also will include the roadmap and whitepaper subject to change at any time.

 ## Color scheme